GML-FMGroup/cappuccino/README.md

 - **Local Deployment:** Each part of our architecture provides open-source model options for local deployment, with information transmission through local LAN to protect your privacy.
 - **Easy to Use:** We provide a React-based GUI Client to control the Agent, which is beginner-friendly.
+- **Scalability:** The current architecture supports the addition of more actuators to expand the Agent's capabilities.

 ## 🤔 Future Work